cobbler/cobbler/docs/installation-guide.rst

     $ make devinstall

-To install finish the installation in any of both cases, use these steps:
+To install Cobbler, finish the installation in any of both cases, use these steps:

 #.
 Copy the systemd service file for `cobblerd` from ``/etc/cobbler/cobblerd.service`` to your systemd unit directory
    (``/etc/systemd/system``) and adjust ``ExecStart`` from ``/usr/bin/cobblerd`` to ``/usr/local/bin/cobblerd``.